andrew/ultimate-awesome/README.md

 - [practice-c-programming-projects](https://github.com/labex-labs/practice-c-programming-projects) - [Practice C Programming Projects] This repository collects 19 of programming projects for C. C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, with a static type system.
 By design, C provides constructs that .
 - [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - [Practice JavaScript Programming Projects] This repository collects 105 of programming projects for JavaScript.
 JavaScript is a programming language that can be used to create interactive web pages.
 Every modern web browser has built-in support for JavaScript, so it's easy to get started with thi.
 - [awesome-inspiration](https://github.com/lancejpollard/awesome-inspiration) - These are all projects to gain inspiration from for implementation, in various programming languages.
+- [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.
 - [awesome-weakly-supervised-segmentation](https://github.com/lichen14/awesome-weakly-supervised-segmentation) - Weakly Supervised Learning for Image Segmentation, a collection of literature reviews and code implementations.
 - [awesome-indo-projects](https://github.com/LIGMATV/awesome-indo-projects) - A curated list of awesome projects created by Indonesian programmer, and more awesome!.